QBI-Software/NEURON-tutorial/lessons/synaptic.md

 ## Part B: Understanding HOC

-We are now ready to take a look under the hood of NEURON at the code which runs through the simulator.
+We are now ready to take a look under the hood of NEURON at the code which runs the simulator.
 The scripting code is written in **HOC (High Order Calculator)** which is an interpretive language loosely resembling C code developed originally as a UNIX interpreter for calculations.
 It is now only found in NEURON.

 As we go through the lesson, it will become clear that the GUI version of NEURON (CellBuilder, etc) is actually generating HOC code to run.
-As the models you create become more complex and if you are keen to try out some of the many models available online, it is important that you know how to understand the HOC code.
+As the models you create become more complex and you need to add specific distributions of ion channels or synapses or even if you are just keen to try out some of the many models available online, it is important that you know how to understand the HOC code.

 **Recommended structure of a HOC program:**